 Having a successful search engine advertising campaign is a blend of art and science.
-The science part is discussed in another one of my articles titled AdWords optimized website design, where I talk about conforming to Google’s best practices in order to maximize keyword and landing page quality scores.
+The science part is discussed in another one of my articles titled Google Ads optimized website design, where I talk about conforming to Google’s best practices in order to maximize keyword and landing page quality scores.
 Implementing these practices will help increase the chances of your ad being displayed for any given search query and then achieving a higher ad ranking or a lower CPC.

 The purpose of this article is to explain the art of landing page optimization and the importance of understanding the unique characteristics of visitors from search engines, whether from organic or paid search.
-AdWords is about what happens before the click and landing page optimization is about what happens after the click!
+Google Ads is about what happens before the click and landing page optimization is about what happens after the click!
 Both are critically important elements of a successful online direct-response advertising campaign.

 Most advertisers I come in contact with struggle knowingly or unknowingly with one important principle of online marketing, understanding the unique characteristics of prospects from search engines.
 Visitors from search engines are different from other visitors and your website, especially your landing page, must take this into account if you are going to have a successful PPC campaign.